CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/issues/018_sudo_password_prompt_in_tests.md

 3. **Environment Issue**: The system's sudo configuration may not allow passwordless sudo for the test user
 4. **Timing**: This happens even for tests that don't require sudo privileges

+### Investigation Findings

+**Confirmed Root Cause:** The sudo password prompt occurs during pytest collection when the `conftest.py` file runs the sudo availability check.

+**Environment Behavior:**
+- `sudo -n true` works correctly when run directly in terminal
+- `sudo -n true` fails with "sudo: a password is required" when run via subprocess from the mediamtx-camera-service directory
+- This suggests a directory-specific environment issue or sudo configuration

+**Additional Sudo Usage Found:**
+- `tests/integration/test_installation_validation.py` contains multiple sudo calls for systemctl operations
+- `tests/performance/test_performance_validation.py` contains sudo calls for MediaMTX restart
+- These tests are marked with `@pytest.mark.sudo_required` and should be skipped when sudo is not available

 ### Additional Causes (Secondary)

 1. **FFmpeg System Calls**: Some tests call FFmpeg commands that may require elevated privileges